Pope Nicholas III: Cardinalate

 Giovanni Gaetano Orsini was one of a dozen men created a cardinal by Pope Innocent IV (Sinibaldo Fieschi) in his first Consistory for the creation of cardinals, on Saturday, May 28, 1244, and was assigned the Deaconry of San Nicola in Carcere.
 He was a Canon and Prebendary of York, and also of Soissons and Laon.
 In the summer of 1244, he was one of five cardinals who fled to Genoa with Pope Innocent IV.
-He was at Lyons, and was present in June and July for the Ecumenical Council of Lyons.
+He was at Lyon, and was present in June and July for the Ecumenical Council of Lyon.
 Cardinal Orsini and the Curia did not return to Italy until May 1251—after the death of Emperor Frederick II Hohenstaufen.
 After spending the summer in Genoa, Milan and Brescia, they finally reached Perugia in November 1251, where the Papal Court resided continuously until April 1253.

 The Curia returned to Rome in mid-October, where Pope and Curia resided continually until the end of April, 1254.
 In May they went on pilgrimage to Assisi, then visited Anagni, where the Court stayed from June until the second week in October, when they went off in pursuit of Manfred, Hohenstaufen regent of the Kingdom of Sicily.
 At the beginning of December, the Battle of Foggia took place, and the papal army was routed.
 Innocent IV died in Naples, where he had taken refuge, on 7 December 1254, and the meeting to elect his successor was therefore held in Naples in the palace in which he had died.
 Voting began on Friday, 11 December, with ten of the twelve cardinals present, but no candidate received the required votes.
 But on Saturday, 12 December, Cardinal Rinaldo dei Conti di Segni, the nephew of Pope Gregory IX, who had a reputation of a conciliator, was elected pope.
 He chose to be called Alexander IV and was crowned on Sunday, December 20, 1254, in the Cathedral of Naples.
 As for Cardinal Giovanni Gaetano Orsini, in his first eleven and a half years as a cardinal, he had only spent six months in the city of Rome.
 A peripatetic Curia had its disadvantages.